Super Mario Galaxy 2: Plot

-As Mario and his allies travel the universe, he encounters Bowser’s son Bowser Jr., who is once again aiding his father in his plan and hinders Mario’s progress by fighting him twice, losing both times.
+As Mario and his allies travel the universe, he encounters Bowser's son Bowser Jr., who is once again aiding his father in his plan and hinders Mario's progress by fighting him twice, losing both times.
 Mario also encounters Bowser twice in his own galaxies, also managing to defeat him in battle both times, although he escapes after each defeat.
 All the while, Mario collects Grand Stars, which are enhanced forms of Power Stars that create portals allowing access to another part of the universe.
 After traveling through various galaxies throughout the universe collecting Power and Grand Stars, Mario and his allies finally reach Bowser's giant starship generator, which is draining energy from what appears to be a comet.
 Mario infiltrates the starship and engages Bowser in a third battle.
 Once again, Mario defeats Bowser and causes him to revert to his normal size and fall to his presumed death.
 Just as he falls, the last Grand Star appears.
 Before Mario can grab it, Bowser emerges, having survived the fall.
 He consumes the Grand Star, once again increasing his size and making him more powerful.
 A final battle ensues, in which Mario manages to finally defeat Bowser by ground-pounding meteorites onto him, causing him to once again shrink and fall into the abyss.
 Mario grabs the last Grand Star and saves Peach.
 They return to Starship Mario and Rosalina and her Comet Observatory from the first game appear before Starship Mario.
-Rosalina thanks Mario for watching over Baby Luma, who then returns to the Comet Observatory, taking Mario's hat (without his consent) with him.
+Rosalina thanks Mario for watching over Baby Luma, who then returns to the Comet Observatory, taking Mario's hat with him to remember.
 Mario and his friends return to the Mushroom Kingdom and celebrate their victory, whereas Bowser is revealed to once again have survived.
 However, he is enraged at having been shrunken down to a comically small size.
 The game ends with Starship Mario flying above Peach's castle, with the Comet Observatory streaking across the sky.